Vindhya Range: Historical definitions

 Earlier, the term "Vindhyas" was used in a wider sense and included a number of hill ranges between the Indo-Gangetic plain and the Deccan Plateau.
-According to the various definitions mentioned in the older texts, the Vindhyas extend up to Godavari in the south and Ganges in the north.
+According to the various definitions mentioned in the older texts, the Vindhyas extend up to the Godavari in the south and the Ganges in the north.

 In certain Puranas, the term Vindhya specifically covers the mountain range located between the Narmada and the Tapti rivers; that is, the one which is now known as the Satpura Range.
 The Varaha Purana uses the name "Vindhya-pada" ("foot of the Vindhyas") for the Satpura range.

 Several ancient Indian texts and inscriptions (e.g. the Nasik Prasasti of Gautamiputra Satakarni) mention three mountain ranges in Central India: Vindhya (or "Vindhya proper"), Rksa (also Rksavat or Riksha) and Pariyatra (or Paripatra).
-The three ranges are included in the seven Kula Parvatas ("clan mountains") of Bharatavarsha i.e. India.
+The three ranges are included in the seven Kula Parvatas ("clan mountains") of Bharatavarsha, that is, India.
 The exact identification of these three ranges is difficult due to contrasting descriptions in the various texts.
 For example, the Kurma, Matsya and Brahmanda Puranas mention Vindhya as the source of Tapti; while Vishnu and Brahma Puranas mention the Rksa as its source.
 Some texts use the term Vindhyas to describe all the hills in Central India.

 In one passage, Valmiki's Ramayana describes Vindhya as being situated to the south of Kishkindha (Ramayana IV-46.
 17), which is identified with a part of the present-day Karnataka.
 It further implies that the sea was located just to the south of the Vindhyas, and Lanka was located across this sea.
 Many scholars have attempted to explain this anomaly in different ways.
 According to one theory, the term "Vindhyas" covered a number of mountains to the south of the Indo-Aryan territories at the time Ramayana was written.
 Others, such as Frederick Eden Pargiter, believe that there was another mountain in South India, with the same name.
 Madhav Vinayak Kibe placed the location of Lanka in Central India.

-The Barabar Cave inscription of Maukhari Anantavarman mentions the Nagarjuni hill of Bihar as a part of the Vindhyas.
+The Barabar Cave inscription of the Maukhari ruler Anantavarman mentions the Nagarjuni hill of Bihar as a part of the Vindhyas.